Old Post Office (Washington, D.C.): 21st century

-Post-legislation redevelopment initiatives

 By October 2010, no major redevelopment goals had been met.
 The House Transportation and Infrastructure Committee strongly criticized GSA in a report for mismanaging the Old Post Office Building.
 The report specifically accused GSA of not moving to redevelop the property during a real estate boom in 2006.
 When the boom ended, GSA was stuck with the property, and the House committee accused the agency of losing more than $25 million on maintenance rather than generating income.
-With pressure building on the White House to deal with billions of dollars worth of excess or underutilized federal property, the Barack Obama administration said it would take action to more quickly dispose of property like the Old Post Office.
+With pressure building on the White House to deal with billions of dollars' worth of excess or underutilized federal property, the Barack Obama administration said it would take action to more quickly dispose of property like the Old Post Office.
 Rather than sell property at fire sale prices, the administration created a new independent advisory panel to help create a disposal plan for each individual building.
 D.C. area lawmakers pressed the advisory panel to act immediately on the Old Post Office.
 Douglas Firstenberg, a principal with StonebridgeCarras, a real estate property management firm that helped the federal government lease buildings, said that historic preservation restrictions and the large number of existing tenants made redevelopment difficult.

+Trump International Hotel

 In March 2011, A new RFP was finally issued by GSA.
 In all, GSA received 10 bids, most of which were hotels.
 Among the proposals were a luxury hotel and a National Museum of the Jewish People.

 Other bidders included The Trump Organization, Carpenter, Monument Realty, JBG Smith, and a partnership of Hilton Worldwide and Metropolitan Partnership, Ltd.

-Trump International Hotel Washington, D.C.